-Not everything is sunshine and rainbows in the Amazon.
-If you don’t move your product quickly, you may be saddled with extra fees that you probably weren’t accounting for.
-Some other possible disadvantages are listed below.
+Not everything is sunshine and rainbows with Amazon.
+If you don’t move your product quickly, you may be saddled with extra fees you probably weren’t accounting for.
+Other possible disadvantages are listed below.

 Long-Term Storage Fees

-Amazon is not in the business of storing items, if they sit idly for the long term, they will be charged storage fees.
-It is best to try to get your product off the shelf as quickly as possible in order to avoid looming storage fees.
+Amazon is not in the business of storing items.
+If they sit idly for the long term, you will be charged storage fees.
+It is best to try to get your product off the shelf as quickly as possible to avoid looming storage fees.

-Your company or brand logo on the shipping boxes, Amazon uses their own boxes.
-Therefore, even when it is your product, the only thing the customer (or potential customers) sees is an Amazon box.
-If brand awareness matters, this may not be what you are looking for.
+Your company or brand logo will not be on the shipping boxes because Amazon uses its own boxes.
+If brand awareness matters, Amazon FBA may not be what you are looking for.

 While it is awesome that Amazon has great customer service, this may have an unexpected effect on your business.
-They have such an easy return process, which may drive up the number of returns you get from what you would normally expect.
+Its easy return process could increase the number of returns you get from what you would normally expect.

-Utilizing Amazon FBA can be a rewarding experience for your business.
-FBA can be a simple way to outsource your logistics tasks associated with selling your products.
-Your business will be able to focus on growing your brand, expanding your outreach and focus on increasing profits.
+Using Amazon FBA can be rewarding for your business.
+FBA is a simple way to outsource the logistics tasks associated with selling your products.
+You will be able to focus on growing your brand, expanding your outreach and increasing profits.

-Is this the only option for your fulfillment needs?
-There are several lesser-known alternatives to Amazon that may offer similar benefits with potentially less fees.
-Mel offers very similar fulfillment services to what Amazon does, while adding a more personal touch.
+But Amazon FBA isn’t the only option out there.
+Lesser-known alternatives to Amazon may offer similar benefits with potentially lower fees.
+Print Bind Ship, for example, is a third-party logistics (3PL) provider that offers fulfillment services similar to Amazon FBA while adding a more personalized touch.